 For the most part, hostels are clean and bedclothes are frequently cleaned.

-For those times when you don't quite feel comfortable with the cleanliness of the sheets, lay a sarong between you and the sheets.
+For those times when you don't quite feel comfortable with the cleanliness of the sheets, lay your sarong between you and the sheets.

 As a Headscarf